 The RCCL will select at least one in ten contractors self certifications per project for full compliance review.
-The RCCL will review the subcontractor agreement, licenses, and any other documentation relating to the certification (see full subcontractor agreements below).
+The RCCL will review the subcontractor agreement, licenses, Form 25D-55, and any other documentation relating to the certification (as outlined in 8.2.2 full subcontractor agreements below).
 The RCCL may select more than the required one in ten for full review, for any reason.